-Glenora Farm is a therapeutic farm.
-We are one of two Camphill Communities in Western Canada, where adults with developmental disabilities live, work and learn together with their caregivers.
-We grow a broad range of vegetables plus an extensive range of herbs, both for our own use and to sell.
-We raise highland cattle for meat,and keep a small flock of sheep for wool.
-The farm is also home to a few goats and some rabbits, ducks, quail, dogs and cats.
+Glenora Farm is a 97 acre therapeutic farm.
+We are operated by the Ita Wegman Association of British Columbia for Curative Education and Social Therapy and are one of two Camphill Communities in Western Canada, where adults with developmental disabilities live, work and learn together with their caregivers.
+We grow a broad range of vegetables for our own use and an extensive range of herbs, for cooking and products to sell.
+We have beef cattle and have recently added Dexter cows to our herd.
+We are planning to start a sheep dairy in Fall 2016.

 We have an extensive workshops program, where we make value added agricultural products and quality crafts.
-The crafts are well designed and include jewellery, candles, felted and hand-woven items.
+The crafts are well designed and include candles, felted and hand-woven items.
 In addition, we have a firewood workshop which supplies wood for our high-efficiency wood heater.
-All products from the workshops are available for purchase at both the Glenora Store and Cafe and our Summer & Christmas Fairs.
+All products from the workshops are available for purchase at both the Glenora Store and Cafe, also owned and operated by the Ita Wegman Association, and our Summer & Christmas Fairs.

 The focus of our programs is to create a supportive environment where our clients, or as we prefer companions, build skills and confidence to make a positive contribution and gain a sense accomplishments and satisfaction.

 Each year Glenora Farm welcomes a small number of young volunteers from Canada and abroad.
 They join the farm for a minimum of six months up to a year.
 However, some decide to stay longer and apply for a permanent place.